 Understanding the Basics of Lighting for Podcasting

-Before we jump into specific techniques and equipment, it’s crucial to understand the basics of lighting.
+Before we jump into specific techniques and lighting equipment, it’s crucial to understand the basics of lighting.
 Lighting for podcasts typically involves striking a balance between visibility and aesthetics.
-The three main types of lighting to consider are key lighting, fill lighting and backlighting.

 Natural vs. Artificial Lighting

-The key list is the main light that illuminates your subject.
 However, natural light is inconsistent and can lead to unpredictable shadows or fluctuations in your video quality over time.

 Artificial lighting, on the other hand, provides a controlled environment.
-Artificial light may not create the same feelings as natural light.
+Artificial light doesn’t create the same emotions as natural light.
+However, it ensures a consistent look across all your podcast episodes.

 The Role of Key, Fill, and Backlighting